Health-Informatics-UoN/analysis-types-for-TREs/src/decomposable-analysis.md

 ## Functions

-### Inner function
+### Local function
-The way it does this is by applying an inner function to each of the datasets.
+The way it does this is by applying a local function to each of the datasets.
-The inner function, "${analysisChoice.innerDescription.label}", ${analysisChoice.innerDescription.description}
+The local function, "${analysisChoice.innerDescription.label}", ${analysisChoice.innerDescription.description}

-### Outer function
+### Aggregation function

-The analysis takes the output of ${analysisChoice.innerDescription.label} for each dataset and applies an outer function to these intermediate values.
+The analysis takes the output of ${analysisChoice.innerDescription.label} for each dataset and applies an aggregation function to these intermediate values.
-The outer function, "${analysisChoice.outerDescription.label}", ${analysisChoice.outerDescription.description}
+The aggregation function, "${analysisChoice.outerDescription.label}", ${analysisChoice.outerDescription.description}

 <div class="card">
   ${dataNodes}